rks101/webapps/README.md

 ## Know Elements

-[Understand boxes](https://every-layout.dev/rudiments/boxes/) where everything is a box in a web page.
+[Understand boxes](https://every-layout.dev/rudiments/boxes/) where everything is a box on a web page.
 To confirm this, open a web page and then try to inspect the elements of the web page.

 ----